-Netflix has a robust awards slate.
-Breaking out with rave reviews at Venice, Telluride and Toronto is the David Heyman-produced, Noah Baumbach dramedy “Marriage Story,” starring Adam Driver and Scarlett Johansson as a couple embroiled in a fractious divorce, in which two-time Oscar nominee Laura Dern (“Wild,” “Rambling Rose”) boasts a showy, SAG, BAFTA, Critics Choice and Globe-winning supporting role.
+Breaking out of Netflix’s robust awards slate with rave reviews on the festival circuit was the David Heyman-produced, Noah Baumbach dramedy “Marriage Story,” starring Adam Driver and Scarlett Johansson as a couple embroiled in a fractious divorce, in which two-time Oscar nominee Laura Dern (“Wild,” “Rambling Rose”) boasts a showy, SAG, BAFTA, Critics Choice and Globe-winning supporting role.
 The film scored six nominations.

-Opening to raves at the New York Film Festival was nine-time Best Director nominee Martin Scorsese’s sprawling gangster saga “The Irishman” (Netflix) whose Oscar veterans Robert De Niro, Joe Pesci and Al Pacino will be competing for acting slots.
+Opening to raves at the New York Film Festival was nine-time Best Director nominee Martin Scorsese’s sprawling gangster saga “The Irishman” (Netflix), whose Oscar veterans Joe Pesci and Al Pacino are competing for Supporting Actor.
+“The Irishman” scored ten nominations.

 Playing well at Telluride and Toronto was starry Fox import “Ford v Ferrari” (November 15), James Mangold’s fact-based racing drama starring Oscar-winner Christian Bale (“The Fighter”) as the Le Mans race car driver who in 1966 tests a souped-up sports car designed by Ford engineer Carroll Shelby (three-time acting Oscar nominee Matt Damon) in order to beat Ferrari.
-Both men are vying for Best Actor, while Tracy Letts could score for his searing supporting performance as Henry Ford II.
+The film boasts four nominations.

 After improbably winning the Golden Lion in Venice, Todd Phillips’ “Joker” wowed audiences but divided critics in Toronto and went on to become a $1 billion global box office juggernaut.
 Everyone agrees that Globe and Critics Choice winner Joaquin Phoenix gives a powerful performance in this DC origin myth about a painfully frail standup comic who desperately seeks attention and eventually feels more powerful through acts of violence.
 Warners is supporting this well-crafted Scorsese-inspired period thriller, which is a strong contender in the Best Picture race, leading the field with 11 nominations.

-And winning the coveted audience award in Toronto was Taika Waititi’s Hitler-youth comedy “Jojo Rabbit” (Fox Searchlight), which could follow last year’s winner “Green Book” into Best Picture contention.
+And winning the coveted audience award in Toronto was Taika Waititi’s Hitler-youth comedy “Jojo Rabbit” (Fox Searchlight), which has followed last year’s winner “Green Book” into Best Picture contention.

-Universal is pushing hard for “1917,” Sam Mendes’ late-breaking World War I single-take saga about two soldiers (George MacKay and Dean-Charles Chapman) who are charged with going across enemy lines to deliver an urgent message, which is picking up key wins from critics groups, winning the top prize at the DGA, PGA and BAFTA, and ten nominations.
+Universal is pushing hard for Drama Globe-winner “1917,” Sam Mendes’ late-breaking World War I single-take saga about two soldiers (George MacKay and Dean-Charles Chapman) who are charged with going across enemy lines to deliver an urgent message, which is picking up key wins from critics groups, winning the top prize at the DGA, PGA and BAFTA, and ten nominations.

 Greta Gerwig’s latest is an adaptation of Louisa May Alcott’s classic “Little Women” (December 25, Sony).
-Her starry ensemble includes her recent “Lady Bird” Oscar contender Saoirse Ronan, Chalamet, Streep, Laura Dern and a breakout Florence Pugh.
+Her starry ensemble is led by her recent “Lady Bird” Oscar contender Saoirse Ronan, with support from breakout Florence Pugh.
 The film earned six nominations.